Europe - Barcelona

 For a comprehensive review of the Europe market, click below:

-Barcelona has established itself as a favourite short-break leisure destination in line with cities such as Paris, London and Amsterdam.
+Barcelona is one of Europe’s favourite short-break leisure destinations.
 It has a wealth of cultural attractions, including a well-preserved medieval centre, and a reputation for being a centre of modern and avant-garde art.
 The city boasts a vast cultural heritage of Catalan architect Antoni Gaudí, as well as other notable Catalan artists such as Joan Miró and Salvador Dalí.
 Barcelona is also an important banking and financial centre, and its transport links and proximity to France have helped to attract considerable foreign investment.
-In addition, Barcelona is a growing centre for meeting, incentive, conference and exhibition (MICE) business as well as becoming an increasingly important port of call for cruise ships.
+In addition, Barcelona is an established centre for meeting, incentive, conference and exhibition (MICE) business as well as an increasingly important port of call for cruise ships.
+In 2022, Barcelona was ranked fourth in the ICCA worldwide meetings list, positioning itself behind of Vienna, Lisbon and Paris.

-Following residents’ concerns of ‘over-tourism’ in the city, in July 2015 the mayor placed a moratorium on approving new hotel developments and short-term rentals.
-In March 2017, the moratorium was substituted with the Special Tourist Accommodation Plan (PEUAT), which was approved by Full Council on 27 January 2017.
-Because the 2017 PEUAT was declared null in 2019 by various rulings of Catalonia’s Superior Court of Justice, a new PEUAT was approved by Full Council on 23 December 2021 and came into force on 26 January 2022.
-The PEUAT regulates the introduction of tourist accommodation establishments, as well as youth hostels, tourist apartments and shared homes, limiting the new hotel supply entering the market.
+Following years of unrelenting growth in the number of summer by day trippers from nearby beach destinations and cruise ships, residents’ concerns of ‘over-tourism’ in Barcelona resulted, in July 2015, in the mayor placing a moratorium on approving new hotel developments and short-term rentals.
+In March 2017, the moratorium was substituted with the Special Tourist Accommodation Plan (PEUAT).
+Because the 2017 PEUAT was declared null in 2019 by various rulings of Catalonia’s Superior Court of Justice, a new PEUAT was approved by the Full Council on 23 December 2021 and came into force on 26 January 2022.
+The PEUAT regulates the introduction of tourist accommodation establishments, as well as youth hostels, tourist apartments and shared homes, limiting the new hotel supply entering the market, effectively creating high barriers to entry for new hotel developments.

 Change In Value For Market: (€Euro)